planetfederal/gxp/src/doc/tutorial/viewer/geocoder.rst

      :align: center
      :width: 1000px

-Next we will learn how to add a :ref:`Google base layer <gxp.viewer.googlelayer>`.
+Next we will learn how to add a :ref:`Google base layer <sdk.viewer.googlelayer>`.